 You kind of have to take a leap of faith with the rice I guess.
 Stir it in, add enough broth, cover it, and let it simmer away.

 Check on it after 20 minutes or so and give it a stir.
 It will probably need another few minutes.
-Check the bottom of the jambalaya to make sure the rice isn’t burning and feel free to add more water or broth to the pot to keep the rice from burning.
+Check the bottom of the Campfire Jambalaya to make sure the rice isn’t burning and feel free to add more water or broth to the pot to keep the rice from burning.
 Taste it regularly so you know when it is just cooked through.

 Other than that this is a pretty hands off meal once the lid goes on.
 Go do something else for twenty minutes!